right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 Closed ended questions- Likert scale questions

 • Smiley Rating Questions allow respondents to choose from a range of smiley faces, each representing a different level of satisfaction or happiness.
-This type of smiley scale question is particularly useful when you want to capture emotional responses or gauge overall satisfaction.
+Smiley face survey questions are particularly useful when you want to capture emotional responses or gauge overall satisfaction.

 Closed ended questions- smiley face